 How did Angular 2 appear?

-The very first version of the framework is AngularJS and it differs from Angular a lot.
+The very first version of the framework is AngularJS that differs from Angular a lot.
 It is a part of the MEAN technology stack that includes:

 - MongoDB - NoSQL database system;